top of page

 HONORS & AWARDS

-Fueyo is the recipient of the Woods Chandler Memorial Prize awarded by the Yale School of Music (2023), 2021 ASCAP Morton Gould Young Composer Awards, 68th BMI Student Composer Awards (2020), 2020 ASCAP Morton Gould Young Composer Awards, a Diploma honoris causa awarded by The American School of Tampico, 1st prize at The Robert Avalon International Competition for Composers, 1st prize at Cleveland Composers Guild Collegiate Composition Contest, 1st Prize at Abundant Silence Composition Contest, winner at North/South Consonance Call for Scores, 1st prize at Ohio Federation of Music Clubs (OFMC) Collegiate Composers Contest, 1st prize at Belvedere Chamber Music Festival Composition Contest, finalist at 2016 ASCAP Morton Gould Young Composers Award, winner at MATA Jr. Festival, 2nd prize at Webster University Young Composers Competition, ‘Anabel Combort Memorial Scholar’ at Interlochen Arts Academy.
+Fueyo is the recipient of the Woods Chandler Memorial Prize awarded by the Yale School of Music (2023), twice ASCAP Morton Gould Young Composer Awards (2021 & 2020), 68th BMI Composer Awards (2020)a Diploma honoris causa awarded by The American School of Tampico, 1st prize at The Robert Avalon International Competition for Composers, 1st prize at Cleveland Composers Guild Collegiate Composition Contest, 1st Prize at Abundant Silence Composition Contest, winner at North/South Consonance Call for Scores, 1st prize at Ohio Federation of Music Clubs (OFMC) Collegiate Composers Contest, 1st prize at Belvedere Chamber Music Festival Composition Contest, finalist at 2016 ASCAP Morton Gould Young Composers Award, winner at MATA Jr. Festival, 2nd prize at Webster University Young Composers Competition, ‘Anabel Combort Memorial Scholar’ at Interlochen Arts Academy.

 Refer to the CV bellow for a full list of Honors & Awards: